 - Knocked-Out Tooth: If your tooth gets knocked out completely because of an accident or dental injury, you must act immediately.
 Knocked-out teeth can be replaced and re-attached, but only if you’re quick to respond.
 You should look for the tooth, rinse it clean (but don’t scrub it), place it in a container with warm salt water or milk, and take it to the nearest emergency dentist.

-- Severe Toothache: Toothaches can happen for several reasons — some of them don’t require emergency dental care, and some do.
-If you have a toothache, you should try flossing your teeth to ensure it’s not because of food stuck in your teeth.
+- Severe Toothache: Toothaches can happen for several reasons — some don’t require emergency dental care, and some do.
+If you have a toothache, you should try flossing your teeth to ensure it’s not because of food stuck in them.
 If the toothache persists or becomes severe, contact an emergency dentist immediately — it could be an abscess or dental infection.

 - Injuries and Trauma: If you have a severe mouth injury or trauma, you might need emergency dental care.
-If your soft tissues, such as the tongue, cheeks, and lips, are injured or bleeding, you can rinse the area clean and contact the dentist.
+If your soft tissues, such as the tongue, cheeks, and lips, are injured or bleeding, you can clean the area and contact the dentist.

-Patients often make the mistake of confusing urgent dental care needs with dental emergencies.
+Patients often mistake confusing urgent dental care needs with dental emergencies.
 The confusion is understandable — sometimes, it’s hard to determine if you’re dealing with a true dental emergency or something that can wait a few hours or days.
 Generally speaking, the primary difference between a dental emergency and urgent dental care is the severity and need for immediate response.
 Dental emergencies worsen if you don’t take immediate action.
-If you have a knocked-out tooth or an abscessed tooth, you must take immediate action — even small delays can worsen the situation, leading to a total loss of a tooth.
+If you have a knocked-out or abscessed tooth, you must take immediate action — even minor delays can exacerbate the situation, leading to total tooth loss.
 In these cases, you must contact your nearest emergency dentist regardless of the day or time.
-However, if you have a minor crack on your tooth’s surface or your filling has come off, you can wait for regular dental clinic hours.
-Minor cracks can also lead to dental decay, but you generally have some time to act and seal the crack.
-If you’re unsure of your dental situation, contact your emergency dentist and explain the situation — they’ll let you know if you need to visit the dental clinic immediately.
+However, you can wait for regular dental clinic hours if you have a minor crack on your tooth’s surface or your filling has come off.
+Minor damages can also lead to dental decay, but you generally have some time to act and seal the crack.
+If you’re unsure of your dental situation, contact your emergency dentist and explain the problem — they’ll let you know if you need to visit the dental clinic immediately.

-If you have a dental emergency, you must visit your local emergency dentist instead of the emergency room in a hospital.
+If you have a dental emergency, you must visit your local dentist instead of a hospital’s emergency room.
 That’s because emergency rooms in hospitals often lack the specialization and apparatus to deal with dental emergencies.
 At most, they can provide antibiotics for infections and stop bleeding, but they can’t save your tooth or reattach a knocked-out tooth.
 In most cases, hospitals refer you to another local emergency dentist.
-As such, going from an overcrowded emergency room to an emergency dentist eats up time that you don’t have.
+Going from an overcrowded emergency room to an emergency dentist eats up time you don’t have.
 You must go to a local emergency dentist immediately instead of the hospital emergency room.

-The emergency rooms in hospitals don’t have dentists on-call because dental emergencies are relatively rare.
-As such, you should only go to a local emergency dentist for dental emergencies.
-All dental clinics don’t have emergency dental teams.
-As such, you should specifically find dental clinics with emergency services in place.
+Hospital emergency rooms don’t have on-call dentists because dental emergencies are rare.
+As such, you should only visit a local dentist for dental emergencies, and all dental clinics don’t have emergency dental teams.
+As such, you should specifically find dental clinics with emergency services.
 You should also call the dentist ahead of time to ensure someone will be there to attend to you.